eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite{DrakeJr2016a} (which are known as "magic methods" in
 		\cite{Hall2009b}) \cite[Chapter 9, pp. 184]{Hall2009b}.
-	- Polymorphism enables type/class -dependent functions to be performed on an object, such that objects of child classes (subclasses, or derived classes) do not merely inherit functions from parent classes (superclasses, or base classes) but customize them for the child classes
+	- Polymorphism enables type/class -dependent functions to be performed on an object.
+		That is, polymorphism allows objects of child classes (subclasses, or derived classes) do not merely inherit functions from parent classes (superclasses, or base classes) but customize them for the child classes
 		\cite[Chapters 7, pp. 139]{Hetland2005}.
 + The built-in type **object** is "a foundation type that underpins the entire